Icharaimes/ich-tf2bd-faq/README.md

 # ich-tf2bd-faq
-A series of Frequently Asked Questions about the Team Fortress 2 Bot Detector
+A series of Frequently Asked Questions about the Team Fortress 2 Bot Detector made by someone unassociated with any version of it

 ### What is the Team Fortress 2 Bot Detector?